May 22, 2023

 By Allison Fitts & Lillian Robinson

-Rocky Mountain National Park is one of the most iconic parks in the country and also one of the most accessible, at just about 2 hours north of Escape’s Denver depot.
-The park sees millions of visitors each year, all with different skill levels and interests when it comes to hiking around the park.
+Rocky Mountain National Park is one of the most iconic parks in the country.
+And it’s also one of the most accessible at just about 2 hours north of Escape’s Denver depot.
+The park sees millions of visitors each year too.
+All visitors have different skill levels and interests when it comes to hiking around the park.
 As regulars to the park, we will break down our favorite hikes in Rocky Mountain National Park for all skill levels!

 Your exposure to altitude and experience with being at high elevations will impact your hiking at this park.
 Happy hiking!